-Mr. Young will receive a prorated retainer fee for his service as Board Chair through his retirement in April 2016 effective at the conclusion of the 2016 Annual Meeting.
-Following Mr. Young's retirement, Ms. McReynolds, the Company's President and Chief Executive Officer, will serve as Board Chair.
-However, she will not receive a Board Chair retainer.
+Mr. Young received a prorated retainer fee for his service as Board Chair through his retirement in April 2016.
+Ms. McReynolds, the Company's Chairman, President and Chief Executive Officer, was elected Chairman of the Board in April 2016 following Mr. Young's retirement and does not receive a Board Chair or Member retainer.

-Retainers are cumulative, i.e., each Director who is (i) a non-employee and (ii) not the Board Chair, receives a "Member Retainer" plus the appropriate retainer fee for any other positions he or she holds.
+Retainers are cumulative, i.e., each non-employee Director receives a "Member Retainer" plus the appropriate retainer fee for any other positions he or she holds.